How to Manage Your Restaurant

 Keep Restaurant Resources Handy

 There are many publication and websites that offer advice on everything from updating menus to going green at your restaurant.
-Books like “Managing Restaurants For Dummies” are a great way to make sure you are doing everything you can to keep your restaurant on track for success.
+Books like “Running a Restaurant for Dummies” are a great way to make sure you are doing everything you can to keep your restaurant on track for success.